 Hydration is important for everyone.
 Folks with chronic pain get really tired of being asked if they’re drinking enough water.
 I know my son does.

-But how much you should drink is a more complicated question than it first appears.
-And important enough to think about before rolling your eyes when asked – one more time – if you’re hydrating.
+But how much too drink is a more complicated question than it first appears.
+And important enough to thinking about before rolling your eyes when asked – when more time – if you’re hydrating.

 A few things to keep in mind:

 - We need water to live.
 It’s critical for cell functioning.
 It makes up 50%–70% of our body weight.
 A pint is a pound, so that’s a LOT of water.

 - People need around 3 liters of water a day to stay healthy – more if you’re bigger and less if you’re smaller.